NENAVATHSURESHKUMAR17/STARVE-FREE-READERS-AND-WRITERS-PROBLEM/README.md

 Here we are not allowed two or more writer to write in the same memory location because they are updating something In the shared resources, we handle this by using semaphore at write place.

 # Semaphores
-1. semphore **"execute"** is for the process to execute in the order of arrival and i used this semaphore to signal other process to start after its execution.
+1. semphore `"execute"` is for the process to execute in the order of arrival and i used this semaphore to signal other process to start after its execution.
-2. semaphore  **""cs_mutex""** is used to maintain mutual exlusion between reader-writers and writer-writer.
+2. semaphore  `"cs_mutex"` is used to maintain mutual exlusion between reader-writers and writer-writer.
-3. semphore **"readcount_mutex"** is used for updation od read_count to not to go for a race condition.
+3. semphore ``"readcount_mutex"`` is used for updation od read_count to not to go for a race condition.
 ```

 //Intialise the read_count